-A specialist police team working in the multicultural community of Mirrabooka is the subject of a documentary to be screened nationally on Wednesday, 13 June 2018 at 8:30pm on SBS.
+A specialist police team working in the multicultural community of Mirrabooka is the subject of a documentary was screened nationally on Wednesday, 13 June 2018 at 8:30pm on SBS.

 BEHIND THE BLUE LINE takes viewers into the WA Police’s Multicultural Unit, who are tasked with both enforcing the law and breaking down barriers in an area which is home to 70% of Perth’s newest migrants, from 62 different nationalities with 102 languages spoken.

 The program shows the full range of police work undertaken in Mirrabooka: executing arrest warrants, drug busts and a dramatic car chase.
 Domestic violence call-outs are commonplace.

 In the background, the Multicultural Unit continues its efforts to earn the trust of the community – which is vital to modern, intelligence-led policing.

 The Multicultural Unit is headed up by Inspector Don Emanuel-Smith and Acting Sergeant Zen Kassim, the only WA Police officer to wear a hijab on duty.

 Their task is to balance the delicate relationship between working police and a community where many people come from countries where police are treated with suspicion, and often simply feared.

 Acting Sergeant Kassim is forthright about policing in a multicultural community.